wbrp/wbrp-django-template/README.rst

 Auth
 ~~~~

-- Authentication is done via django-social-auth_.
+- Authentication is done via python-social-auth_.
 - By default, Google OAuth2 is enabled, but without offline access.
 If you want
   offline access, comment out the ``GOOGLE_OAUTH2_AUTH_EXTRA_ARGUMENTS`` line in
   your ``settings.py``.